|Animas OneTouch® Ping®||Animas Vibe™||MiniMed™ 630G system||MiniMed™ 670G system|

 If your pump warranty has already expired or is set to expire soon, you’re at risk of going off therapy should something happen to your Animas pump.

 If your warranty expires on or after September 30, 2019, Animas has arranged the option for you to transition to a Medtronic pump at no cost.
-We will begin to offer this option to eligible customers starting in Spring 2018 to enable plenty of time for the transition.
+We will begin to offer this option to eligible customers starting in May 2018 to enable plenty of time for the transition.

 Customers who choose not to transition to a Medtronic pump under this program can continue to use their Animas pump and should be aware that effective September 30, 2019, Medtronic will no longer be able to supply Animas cartridges or customer support for Animas pumps, so you may want to consider alternative therapy options.